 Truffles are fiendishly picky about where they grow (in France, besides the Lot and Dordogne, they love Provence).
 The big news in truffle land is that as of 2021, after long years of trials or error French researchers have succeeded in producing fragrant truffes blanches, or white truffles (Tuber magnatum Pico)—the kind that Alba in Italy is famous for— which generally cost three times more than the black ones.

 A third kind you may across is the summer truffle, truffe d’été (tuber aestivum), also known as the truffe de la Saint-Jean.
-Found between mid April and August, summer truffles are black on the outside, white in the middle, and are far less fragrant, but are still good grated on dishes; they go especially well with fish.
+Found between mid April and August, summer truffles are black on the outside and white in the centre; they are far less fragrant, but good for grating on dishes.
+They go especially well with fish.

 Images by Cahors Vallée du Lot, Dana Facaros, Vayssie Robert Robert Vayssié